wa1ker38552/Schedule-Tracker/README.md

 - `/getcookie`
 - `/set_theme` POST

 To create a new theme, go to `templates/settings.html` and add new option using `<option value = "name" selected = "selected">name</option>`.
 Then go to `static/` and create a new `.css` file with the same name that you specified when creating the option.
 Copy over the code from `static/dark.css`.
-Now just edit the css file to include the colars that you want.
+Now just edit the css file to include the colors that you want.